StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 ```

-I will, then, run `kubectl apply -f helmrelease.yaml`.
-A message saying that the
+Then I run the `kubectl apply` command again, and wait for the command line to
-HelmRelease was configured will be given.
+to show that the HelmRelease resource was configured.

 ```shell
 ~$ kubectl apply -f helmrelease.yaml